ValleyBell/PC98VNResearch/z_hacks/README.md

       - overwrite it with `=end_a1.mdr` (possible endings are: `a1`, `a2`, `a3`, `b1`, `b2`, `b3`, `c1`, `c2`, `c3`)
       - then re-encrypt the file
     - the ending will be shown right after the title screen
-    - You can also do the search/replace process in the PC-98 emulator's RAM directly while in the main menu.
+    - You can also do the search/replace process in the PC-98 emulator's RAM directly while on the title screen.
 In this case, no decryption is necessary.
   - jump to ending from main menu
     - in `start2.mdr` (extract from *MDR.PCK* and decrypt by XORing with 0FFh)
       - search for `=YM001.mdr`